 - 1. What is the name of the person certifying the declaration for your State?
-Brian P. Scott - 2.
+William Ross - 2.
 What is this person's title?
-Lieutenant Colonel - 3.
+Colonel of the Maine State Police - 3.
 Who is your Governor's highway safety representative?
 Michael Sauschuck - 4.
 What is this person's title?
-Commissioner
+Commissioner of Public Safety

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+The S State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document